variantstudios/autospacolorado.com/_services/coatings.md

 ---
 title: Coatings
 header_image_path: /assets/images/header/coatings01.jpg
-pricing: At Auto Spa of Greeley and Loveland we have setup our packages and options to try our best to meet everyone’s requirements and needs when it comes to a vehicle coating.
+pricing: At Auto Spa of Greeley  we have setup our packages and options to try our best to meet everyone’s requirements and needs when it comes to a vehicle coating.
 We have packages available ranging from a 1 year coating at $299 to a lifetime or even a self healing coating for $2999(depending on vehicle).
 It’s always best to call or stop in the shop to discuss options and pricing.
 service-table:
   - group:
     desc: